 4. When your domains are validated by your provider, return to Drift and click"Verify."

-Now, your domain should read as being Verified, and the CNAME records should have a Valid status:
+Now, your domain should read as being Verified, and the CNAME or TXT records should have a Valid status:

 All done!
 You're ready to start sending emails!
 Try sending an outbound sales sequence with your new domain :-)